-Juicy tomatoes, creamy fresh mozzarella, spicy arugula, fresh basil, and meaty grilled eggplant -- this sandwich packs more veggies and flavor into every bite.
+Juicy tomatoes, creamy fresh mozzarella, spicy arugula, fresh basil, and meaty grilled eggplant — this grilled eggplant caprese sandwich packs more veggies and flavor into every bite.

-- Choose a hearty bread that will fill you up.
-You want whole grains here.
-Choosing a whole grain bread can be very confusing these days.
-The simplest way to know is to ignore every claim that's on the front of the package and focus solely on the ingredients.
-The first ingredient should read "whole" ___ (fill in the blank: grain, wheat, rye, etc.).
+- Choose whole grain bread.
+This task can be very confusing these days.
+The simplest way to find a whole grain bread is to ignore every claim that’s on the front of the package and focus solely on the ingredients.
+The first ingredient should read “whole” ___ (fill in the blank: grain, wheat, rye, etc.).
 It could also say sprouted whole grain or something to that effect.
-If it says "enriched" or just wheat (without the "whole"), move on.
-Also, look for something with a shorter ingredient list.
-Many breads include excess preservatives, sugar, and other unnecessary ingredients.
-For those of you in the New England area, I've been digging Iggy's 7 grain bread or Wegmans' Sprouted grain bread lately.
-I prefer to go to the bakery section of the grocery store -- those breads are fresher, hold up better on all that I'm going to put on my sandwich, and just plain taste better!
+If it says “enriched” or just wheat (without the “whole”), move on.
+I prefer to go to the bakery section of the grocery store — those breads are fresher, hold up better on all that I’m going to put on my sandwich, and just plain taste better!

 - Flavor with fresh herbs.
 Basil is an obvious choice for this twist on a caprese, but fresh herbs can upgrade any sandwich!
 I like to add chives and dill to tuna or salmon salad, tarragon to chicken salad, or mint to Asian-style sandwiches.
 Grilling or roasting your vegetables with herbs like rosemary, thyme, oregano, and sage, can also boost the flavor or your sandwich.